AkankshaJairath/git_assignment_HeroVired/LFS/README.md

 # git_assignment_HeroVired
-# Calculator Plus

-Create a ‘dev’ Branch and Add Code:
+# Git LFS Integration

+1. Install Git LFS:
+Download it directly from the official Git LFS website https://git-lfs.com/

+2. Create a new GitHub repository 'git_assignment_HeroVired' in the GitHub website
-Clone the repository to your local machine:

-git clone <ssh_repository_url>
+3. Clone the repository on local machine: git clone <ssh_repository_url>

-Create a new branch named “dev” and switch to it:
+4. Change the directory to our repository directory 'git_assignment_HeroVired': cd <repository_name>

-git checkout -b dev
+5. Checkout and create a branch 'lfs': git checkout -b <branchname>

+6. Initialize Git LFS in Your Repository:
+Run the following command to initialize Git LFS: git lfs install

+7. Add the large file extension in order to track it git lfs track "*.pdf"

+8. Now making sure .gitattributes is tracked: git add .gitattributes

-Add the provided code snippet to a Python file (e.g., CalculatorPlus.py).
+9. Add the large file

-Implement the Square Root Feature:
-Uncomment the square_root function in Calculator class.

-Complete its implementation to calculate the square root of a number using math.sqrt(x).

-Test the Square Root Feature:
-Uncomment the relevant section in if name == "main": block.

-Test the square root feature by providing a value for num3.

-Merge ‘dev’ Branch with Main

-Create a New Branch (“feature/sqrt”):

-Create a new branch for the square root feature:

-git checkout -b feature/sqrt

-Add the Square Root Code:
-Implement the square root feature in Calculator class.

-Commit the changes to the feature/sqrt branch.

-Handle Critical Bug in Main:
-Switch back to the dev branch:

-git checkout dev
+git add <large_file_name_with_extension>

-Fix the bug in the divide function:

-Commit the bug fix.
+10. Commit the changes:

-Create a Pull Request (“feature/sqrt” into “main”):
+git commit -m "Added large file using LFS"
-Push changes to GitHub:

-git push origin feature/sqrt
+11. Push the changes to remote repository: git push -u origin <branchname>

-Create a pull request targeting the main branch.

-Merge “feature/sqrt” into ‘dev’: Once the pull request is approved, merge the feature/sqrt branch into dev.

-Test in ‘dev’ and Merge into ‘main’:

-Test the application in the dev branch.

-Merge dev into main.
+12. Clone on Another Machine: Clone the repository: git clone <ssh_repository_url>

+13. Open the file and verify that the file is downloaded correctly